 CNN fires three employees for coming to work unvaccinated

-NEW YORK, N.Y.
-(AP) — CNN has fired three employees for violating its policy that employees must be vaccinated against the COVID-19 virus.
+NEW YORK (AP) — CNN has fired three employees who violated company policy by coming to work unvaccinated against the COVID-19 virus.

-The firings were revealed Thursday as part of a memo sent by Jeff Zucker, chairman of WarnerMedia news and sports.
+CNN chief Jeff Zucker told staff members of the firing in a memo sent Thursday that reminded them that vaccines were mandatory if they report to the office or out in the field where they come into contact with other employees.

-CNN did not provide any details about the firings, but Zucker wrote that the company has a “zero-tolerance policy” about unvaccinated employees working in its offices.
+“Let me be clear — we have a zero tolerance policy on this,” wrote Zucker, chairman of news and sports for WarnerMedia.

 Copyright 2021 The Associated Press.
 All rights reserved.